EthanDelage/aquabot/README.md

 make launch
 ```

-## Final
+## Acknowledgments

-After 2 months of research and hard work, we've been awarded second place in the ranking!
+After 2 months of research and hard work, we've been awarded **second place** in the competition!
-Many thanks to the Sirehna and Naval Group teams for organizing the competition and supporting us.
+We would like to thank Sirehna and Naval Group for organizing the competition and supporting us.